mdabdulawal2001/Digital-Tools-Platform/README.md

 - **📑 Tab-based UI:** Organized system for better content navigation and discovery.
 - **🛒 Smart Cart System:** - Add items to the cart effortlessly.
   - Remove individual items or clear the entire cart in one click.
-  - Real-time total price calculation and item counter.
+  - Real-time total price calculation and live cart item counter.
 - **🔔 Interactive Feedback:** Integrated toast notifications for every user action.
 - **🖱️ Smooth Navigation:** Seamless scrolling between different sections for a polished UX.
 - **📱 Responsive Design:** Fully optimized for mobile, tablet, and desktop views.